Har3h26/Har3h26/README.md

 - ⚡ Fun fact: ...
 -->

-Hi there 👋

-I'm Harsh Peshwani – a passionate Computer Science student at Toronto Metropolitan University, with a keen interest in data analytics, visualization, and problem-solving.
+I'm # Harsh Peshwani – a passionate Computer Science student at Toronto Metropolitan University, with a keen interest in data analytics, visualization, and problem-solving.
 I love turning raw data into actionable insights and exploring new technologies!

 🚀 About Me